 The 'r' sound in English is usually pronounced as 'are' or ‘er.'
-In French, it's pronounced 'air.'
+In French, or with the French accent if you will, it's pronounced 'air.'

 The French rarely pronounce the r-sound as we do in English.
 The letter produces a sound involving a uvular trill, a skill you should learn if you want to perfect the French accent.
 The sound comes from the back of your throat with air moving past your uvular to make it vibrate.

 The uvular trill is helpful when using a French accent to say English words to sound like a native French speaker.

 The 'th' sound

 French has sounds that aren't found in other languages, as well as there are sounds in other languages not found in French.
 One such sound used frequently in English is the th-sound.

 Since the th-sound is absent from the French language, native speakers replace it with a z-sound.
 It's essential to use when practicing a French accent with English words for producing an authentic accent.